ShivankK26/Leetcode-Questions/README.md

 # Leetcode-Questions
 This repository consists of answers to leetcode questions.
+So, just look at questions and have fun!